Siddp278/Attrition_Rate/README.md

 **IMPORTANT**:
 README.txt has directives as to how to use this project's code and train model(used in sentiment analysis) using the provided data.

+**Update**:
+The website has been modified so that now the user can can fill up a form asking for details on an employee which is used to determine if the person would attrite.
+Note this is different since instead of batch - processing for data that was uploaded by Employer/ HR for finding Attrtion among employees here we take-in single employee' data and find if he/she would attrite.